ypopovych/xbmc-iptv-plugin/README.md

 xbmc-iptv-plugin
 ================

 This plugin allow to use IPTV m3u playlists from network or from playlists/iptv folder.
-Zipped plugin can be downloaded from xbmc_repo folder
+For install use repository.iptv.plugins.zip